awsdocs/aws-doc-sdk-examples/javav2/example_code/stepfunctions/Readme.md

 This README discusses how to run and test the Java code examples for Step Functions.

-## Running the AWS Step Functions Java files
+## Running the Step Functions Java files

 **IMPORTANT**